ak-asu/web-dev-skill/.github/steps/9-state-management.md

 ```

 ### Applying the Theme
-In `src/App.tsx`, apply the theme to the document’s root element to enable Tailwind’s `dark:` classes.
+In `src/App.tsx`, apply the theme to the document's root element to enable Tailwind's `dark:` classes.

 ```typescript
 import { useSelector } from 'react-redux';